mendix/docs/content/en/docs/developerportal/deploy/sap-cloud-platform.md

 #### 8.2.3 SAP HANA Performance Tuning

-If your SAP HANA database has performance issues, you may be able to improve performance by performing the following tuning.
+If your SAP HANA database has performance issues, you may be able to improve performance by performing the following tuning:

-1. Obtain the following service binding credentials from the SAP BTP Cockpit, or via the cli:
+1. Obtain the following service binding credentials from the SAP BTP cockpit, or via the cli:

     * host
     * url